 Only after you know what your audience is looking for can you create your message.
 And only then can you begin to install your presentation features like your PowerPoint presentation and your props.

 Don’t put the cart ahead of the horse.
-Tailor your message to your audience first to get maximum impact.
+Tailor your message to your audience’s needs first and you’ll get maximum impact for your effort.